Use of restraints on pregnant women: International

-In Australia, policies on shackling pregnant people varies regionally.
-In Western Australia, the Independent Inspector of Custodial Services reported in 2020 that custodial facilities routinely used restrains on pregnant people, even those classified as low or no risk.
-The report noted that restraints were used on pregnant people who were attending medical appointments or even unconscious.
+In Australia, policies on shackling pregnant women varies regionally.
+In Western Australia, the Independent Inspector of Custodial Services reported in 2020 that custodial facilities routinely used restrains on pregnant women, even those classified as low or no risk.
+The report noted that restraints were used on pregnant women who were attending medical appointments or even unconscious.
 The South Australia Ombudsman conducted an investigation of shackling hospitalized prisoners and concluded that restraints should only be employed in situations where the inmate poses a significant security threat.
 In Victoria, the Department of Justice states that pregnant prisoners should not be subject to restraints without sufficient security risk and "prior approval of the appropriate authority."